-Where the benefits are less than £250 in total for any year of assessment no tax is payable in respect of those benefits.
+Where the aggregate value of the benefits is less than £250 in total for any year of assessment no tax is payable in respect of those benefits.

 The employer may opt to pay the tax on the benefits on behalf of an employee.
 When the annual value of these benefits is between £250 and £15,000 tax shall be paid at the rate of 20%.
 When the annual value of the benefit is more than £15,000 tax shall be paid at the rate of 29%.